CosmosDB/labs/java/labs/05-build_java_app.md

     }).blockLast();
     ```

+    In the next section we will change this code so that it does not cause errors; for the moment you may see some errors in your IDE.

 1. **Within the duplicate query code** find where you define ```String sqlA``` and replace it with a new query ```String sqlB``` as shown below:

     ```java